Skip to main content

 Cam Akers (RB)

-It looks like Akers will be the starting running back for Houston again in Week 4.
-Last week Akers played 43% of the snaps with ten touches and 28 total yards.
+Akers will be the starting running back for Houston again in Week 4.
+Last week, the Akers played 43% of the snaps, with ten touches and 28 total yards.
 He saved his day with a receiving touchdown.
 He handled nearly all the rushing work (91% of the rushing play snaps) while conceding to Dare Ogunbowale on passing downs (35% of snaps vs. 48%) and in the red zone (25% of snaps vs. 75%).
 In his limited action, Akers has posted solid tackle-breaking metrics with a 25% missed tackle rate and 2.81 yards after contact per attempt.
 Akers likely needs a touchdown this week to pay off again because his rushing matchup is brutal.
 Jacksonville has held rushers to the sixth-lowest explosive run rate, the fourth-missed tackle rate, and the third-lowest yards after contact per attempt.

 Dameon Pierce (RB)